 It is the policy of the Oregon Transportation Commission to establish one-way operation for trucks and buses on certain sections of the State Highway System on which there has been a demonstrated need due to accidents.

-Stat.
-Auth.: ORS 184 & ORS 366 Stats.
-Implemented: ORS 810.030 Hist.: 2HD 6-1981, f. & ef.
-10-2-81
+Stat Auth · ORS 184 & ORS 366 Stats, Implemented: ORS 810.030 Hist.: 2HD 6-1981, f. & ef.
+10-2-81 beginning of the defined section.

 One-Way Traffic Regulations